sshark/spring-shell/README.md

 #Spring Shell
 This is a basic shell project configured with Spring libraries among with JUnit testing framework and other libraries.

+Remember to reset the Git repository to the actual repository once it is checked out.

 ##License
 Copyright 2013 Lim, Teck Hooi